AMANDA

 Amanda Shalala (she/her) is an award winning sports journalist/broadcaster based in Australia.

-She is currently the Deputy Editor of ABC Sport.
-She was the 2023 FIFA Women's World Cup Lead for ABC News, and Co-Lead of ABC Sport's 50:50 Equality Project which is focused on increasing the coverage and representation of women in sport, as well as people from diverse and underrepresented backgrounds.
+She is currently the Deputy Editor of ABC Sport, and oversees the 50:50 Equality Project which is focused on increasing the coverage and representation of women in sport, as well as people from diverse and underrepresented backgrounds.

 Amanda's had an extensive career at the Australian Broadcasting Corporation, working across all platforms as a presenter, reporter, commentator, features and line-up producer, digital writer and producer, video editor, and social media content creator.